NVIDIA/grace-cpu-benchmarking-guide/src/foundations/STREAM/index.md

 ## Execute

-To run STREAM, set the number of OpenMP threads (OMP_NUM_THREADS) and the numactl flags according to the example below.
+To run STREAM, set the number of OpenMP threads (OMP_NUM_THREADS) and the numactl flags according to the following example.
 Replace `{THREADS}` and `{FLAGS}` with the appropriate values from the table of reference results shown above.
-Use `OMP_PROC_BIND=spread` to distribute the threads evenly over all available cores and maximize bandwidth.
+To distribute the threads evenly over all available cores and maximize bandwidth, use `OMP_PROC_BIND=spread`.

 ```bash
 OMP_NUM_THREADS={THREADS} OMP_PROC_BIND=spread numactl {FLAGS} ./stream_openmp.exe
 ```

-System bandwidth is proportional to the memory capacity.
-Find your system’s memory capacity in the table above and use the given parameters to generate the expected score for STREAM TRIAD.
+System bandwidth is proportionate to the memory capacity.
+Find your system's memory capacity in the table above and use the parameters to generate the expected score for STREAM TRIAD.
 For example, when running on a Grace-Hopper superchip with a memory capacity of 120GB, this command will score at least 450GB/s in STREAM TRIAD:

 ```bash
 OMP_NUM_THREADS=72 OMP_PROC_BIND=spread numactl -m0 ./stream_openmp.exe
 ```

-Similarly, this command will score at least 900GB/s in STREAM TRIAD on a Grace CPU Superchip with a memory capacity of 240GB:
+Similarly, the following command will score at least 900GB/s in STREAM TRIAD on a Grace CPU Superchip with a memory capacity of 240GB:

 ```bash
 OMP_NUM_THREADS=144 OMP_PROC_BIND=spread numactl -m0,1 ./stream_openmp.exe